Alluxio/alluxio/docs/en/Running-Alluxio-on-Mesos.md

 Alluxio can be deployed through Mesos.
 This allows Mesos to manage the resources used by Alluxio.
-The alternative to deploying Alluxio through Mesos is to install Alluxio separately and subtract the memory it uses from the pool of memory managed by Mesos.

 ## Mesos version